Applies to:

 Denodo has been successfully deployed in many organizations worldwide with strict security requirements.
 Those organizations benefit from Denodo's capabilities to customize security policies in the data abstraction layer, centralize security when data is spread across multiple systems residing both on-premises and in the cloud, or control and audit data access across different regions.

 The Denodo Platform supports user and role-based authentication and authorization mechanisms with both schema-wide permissions (e.g., to access Denodo databases and views) and data-specific permissions (e.g., to access the specific rows or columns in a virtual view).
 Denodo offers very fine-grained access up to the cell level (applying both row-based and column-based security) including the possibility of masking specific cells (e.g., managers are not allowed to view the “salary” column of higher-level management, so those cells would appear masked in the results).
-Denodo row-based security does not require any coding, and it can be defined graphically with the Denodo Administration tool.
+Denodo row-based security does not require any coding, and it can be defined graphically with the Denodo Virtual DataPort Administration tool or the Web Design Studio.

 When there is an authentication mechanism in place, Denodo can delegate authentication to an external LDAP or Active Directory server, so there is no need to define users in the built-in user management system, and the LDAP/AD system would provide the role for the user, which would be used to constrain the user’s access to any database or view within the data virtualization server.
 In addition, this option allows you to leverage password management policies as defined in the corporate LDAP/AD.